Unverified Claims

 Below is a list of noteworthy claims made by S.A.
 McC., and notes on how credible or verifiable they are, and where there is probably fruitful room for modern research:

 1. That all of her information is from family sources and ultimately backed by documentary evidence like parish records.
 The first half of this is surely true, but S.A.
-McC. cites and quotes none of the actual records and appears not to have been in possession of direct copies of information from them, only information in family bibles or that others relayed to her through correspondence.
-This material appears to be accurate when it comes to things like Ulster parish records, but more and more questionable when it comes to family-origin recollections from then-living elders.
+McC. cites and quotes very few actual records.
+She appears to have been in possession of hand-written copies of information from various Ulster parish and other records, but for many claims only had information from family bibles or statements that others relayed to her through correspondence or via interviews of then-living elders of her local family.
+This material appears to be accurate when it comes to things like the later Ulster-era family history, but becomes more and more questionable the further back it goes into family-origin recollections and stories, especially back into Scotland.
 The more one reads of this book, the clearer it becomes that much of it is supposition and hearsay when it comes to deeper family history.
 There is not much to go on beyond that author’s immediate-family genealogical details (which do appear to be very well-researched; as noted below, some of that has been independently confirmed).

 3. That McCandlish is a sept of Clan Campbell (and of the MacArthur Campbells in particular).
 However, neither that clan’s own publications nor any lists of Scottish clan septs agree with this.
 (Incidentally, if it did turn out to be a real clan connection, it’s perhaps appropriate that the McCandlish tartan is loosely based on Old Campbell / Black Watch.)